Interpreting The Insight 2023 Sales KPI Report - Kellblog

 OK, I now realize what’s going on.
 I was expecting this report to drill down in slides 7-11, presenting key metrics by subject area cut by size and/or sales motion — but that’s not where we’re headed.
 I almost feel like this is the teaser for a bigger report.

-Thus we are now in definitions and along with each definition they present the top quartile boundary (as opposed the medians in the summary table) for each metric.
+Thus, we are now in the definitions section and along with each definition they present the top quartile boundary (as opposed the medians in the summary table) for each metric.
 Because these top quartiles are across the whole range (i.e., from $0 to $100M+ companies) they aren’t terribly meaningful.
-It’d be nice if Insight presented the quartiles cut by size and ASP a la RevOps Squared.
+It’d be nice if Insight presented the quartiles cut by company size and ASP a la RevOps Squared.
 Consider that an enhancement request.

-Insight has an interesting take on the “efficiency rule,” which is what most people would call the burn multiple (cash burn / net new ARR).
+Insight has an interesting take on the “efficiency rule,” which is what most people call the burn multiple (cash burn / net new ARR).
 Insight inverts it (i.e., net new ARR / cash burn) [13] and suggests that top quartile companies score 1.0x or better.

 Finally, Insight seems to believe that the efficiency rule is only for smaller companies and I don’t quite understand that.
 Perhaps it’s because their bigger companies are all cash flow positive and they don’t burn money at all!
 The math still works with a negative sign and there are plenty of big, cash-burning companies out there (where the metric’s value is admittedly more meaningful) so I apply burn multiple to cash-burning companies of all sizes.